 - Use proven methods to reduce your stress.
 Listening to music, breathing deeply, or exercising are effective ways to lower stress levels.
 Or you may want to try more formal therapies, like progressive relaxation, positive visualization, yoga, or mindfulness meditation.
 Try an online tutorial, find a program in your community, or ask your supervisor or human resources to suggest a program.

 - Maintain a balanced lifestyle.
 See if you feel less stress when you share time with family and friends, get enough rest, eat well, exercise regularly, contribute to the community and enjoy leisure activities.
+Also, consider whether you want to balance you work and home life or integrate them.

 - Talk to someone.
 Tell your story and fears to a person you feel comfortable with.
 Or call a help line.
 Or get it off your chest by writing it all down on paper, letting the words flow without stopping to check or edit.
 Look for ways to make changes and improvements.